Seu telefone está prestes a deixar de ser seu.

 Desenvolvedores independentes

 O primeiro aplicativo de um adolescente, uma ferramenta de privacidade criada por um voluntário ou uma versão beta interna confidencial de uma empresa.
 Não importa.
-A partir de setembro de 2026, nenhum desses aplicativos poderá ser instalado sem a aprovação do Google.
+Em 2027, nenhum desses aplicativos poderá ser instalado sem a aprovação do Google.

 A F-Droid, que hospeda milhares de aplicativos Android gratuitos e de código aberto, classificou isso como uma ameaça "existencial".
 Cory Doctorow chama isso de "Darth Android".